JetBrains/lets-plot/docs/geocoding.md

 0 |324101 |florida |Florida
 1 |229381 |tx      |Texas
 ```
-While it is usefull it works slower and is not recomended to use on large data sets.
+Level auto-detection can be useful, but it is slower and not recommended for large data sets.

 Functions `geocode_cities()`, `geocode_counties()`, `geocode_states()`, `geocode_countries()` or `geocode(level=xxx)` search names only at a given level or return an error.